Autodesk-AutoCAD/AutoLispExt/README.md

 :-------: | :---: | :-------: |
 <font color=green>√</font> | <font color=green>√</font> | <font color=red>x</font> |

-## How to use the AutoCAD LISP Extension
+## How to use the AutoCAD AutoLISP Extension
 To debug an AutoLISP source file, press F5 and then choose one of the following debug configurations:
 - AutoLISP Debug: Launch
 - AutoLISP Debug: Attach